 Travel between the capitals of two Italian regions in less time than it takes many people to commute to work.
 Find out about taking the train from Florence to Bologna.

 The high-speed rail network in Italy has cut travel times drastically all over the country, making day trips possible that weren’t before.
-The trip from Florence to Bologna was never as bad as, say, Milan to Rome, but with high-speed trains you can now cover the 67 miles (108 km) in just over a half-hour.
+The trip from Florence to Bologna was never as bad Milan to Rome, but with high-speed trains you can now cover the 67 miles (108 km) in just over 30 minutes.

-What this means for many travelers is the ability to explore the historic city of Bologna from a base in Florence easily.
+What this means for many travelers is the ability to explore the historic city of Bologna easily from a base in Florence.
 The drive would take more than twice as long, so the train is absolutely the most convenient option.

 Frequent Trains from Florence to Bologna